supnobita/simple-file-server/README.md

 curl http://127.0.0.1:8080/delete?file=filename.txt
 ```

-## Know bug:
+## Known bug:
 This code calculate md5 hash of file and save it to .meta file.
 When you upload file A, B, C has a same content.
 Assume that file A is upload first, then B and C. If you not delete all B, C file, you can not delete A, and it will return this error:
 > File is Original and has many refer

-This is stupid bug, I will fix it in furture when i have time.
+This is stupid bug, I will fix it in furture when i have free time.

 ## Limitations:
 Enormous Limitations !!!!